DibboBhai/Robo_Racer_Robot/README.md

 - So to counter the above problem we defined set of boundary condition such that if the value is above 254 then the value of channel's input is 254 only and if it is less than -254 then the input in channel is -254 only.
 - After this we setup the conditions for motions of directions like FORWARD,BACKWARD,RIGHT,LEFT and STABLE(Beacuse at experimentation we observed that the bot was not stable at that so we specified the condition at else statment).
 - At the very end we use Analog Write and absolute value of the ch2 and ch3 variables for controlling of the bot's speed which.

+# Testing and Calibration

+After testing the bot will be able to do all the motions easily.
+But one has to calibrate according to the Transmitter they are using because every transmitter has different input values and they vary very frequently so the transmitter and mapping must be calibrated accordingly.

+# Performance Evaluation

+- The bot works good in plane surface and is very easy to control and very responsive to user's command
+- After some time the Motor Driver Overheats too much
+- The Motor directions were not correct and motors were not firm in their position
+- The bot had difficulty in climbing slopes

+# Conclusion

+The project was mostly successful.
+In this project we learn how the receiver and transmitter works and how wireless transmission of Radiowaves occur.
+And we learnt about functions like mapping and pulseIn